Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 Control Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Audio mixer and passthrough have the same control architecture.
-The block diagram of audio control is shown in Figure 1-8.
+The block diagram of audio control is shown as below.

 .. figure:: ../figures/audio_control_architecture.svg
    :scale: 120%
    :align: center

-   Figure 1-8 Control architecture
+   Control architecture

 The audio control architecture includes the following sub-modules: